Jamie3213/blog/site/app/content/posts/aws-blog.md

 ## Overview

-This post walks through the process of building and deploying a static blog (or any static website, for that matter), using [Hugo](https://gohugo.io), and AWS services like Amazon S3 and CloudFront.
-In addition, it shows how to utilise [Terraform](https://www.terraform.io) to deploy the necessary AWS resources as code, along with a walk-through of an automated CI/CD pipeline using AWS CodeBuild for deploying new posts or changes to the website.
+This post walks through the process of building and deploying a static blog (or any static website, for that matter), using [Hugo](https://gohugo.io), and AWS services like Amazon S3 and CloudFront, as well as showing how to utilise [Terraform](https://www.terraform.io) to deploy the necessary AWS resources as code.
+In Part 2, we'll look at how to implement a CI/CD pipeline in AWS using a monorepo approach.

 Before we get into things, you can find the full source code for this blog [on GitHub](https://github.com/Jamie3213/blog).